-Please refer to the web site below for each core for any specific instructions or notices concerning service reductions and stoppage for its COVID-19 Response starting 2020/3/20.
+Please refer to the web site below for each core for any specific instructions or notices concerning service/research restart plan starting June, 2020.

 The Health Sciences Core Research Facilities (HSCRF) were established through the Office of the Senior Vice Chancellor, Health Sciences in recognition of the vital role that centralized research resources play in the academic research enterprise.
 The technology required to perform innovative biomedical research changes rapidly and centralized research resources provide access to expertise, technology applications, and state-of-the-art instruments that are otherwise unavailable to most investigators.